SteffenRossberg/pomalu-ale-jiste/README.md

 Getting good stock market data can be a real challenge.
 I will use the Tiingo data service to retrieve historical end of day (EOD) data for training and testing purposes.
-Tiingo offers a free subscription that is limited by, for example, volume and number of requests.
+Tiingo offers a free of charge subscription that is limited by, for example, volume and number of requests.
 It further supports REST and Websocket APIs to get the data as I need it.
 Long story short, Tiingo just seems to be quite perfect for this purpose.

 You can find more details here: https://api.tiingo.com